ib321/Explore-Products/README.md

 - Test your code thoroughly and ensure it works as expected and does not break any existing functionality.
 - Commit and push your changes to your branch and create a pull request with a detailed description of your changes and why they are needed.
 - Wait for feedback or approval from the maintainer before merging your pull request.

+## License

+The Explore Products sample application is licensed under version 2.0 of the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).
+Also see [LICENSE](LICENSE.txt) file for more details.

 ## Contact